What to do when someone passes away in the Navnat community

 (b) details of funeral time/place

-(c) request that only close family should come home
+(c) request that only close family should attend when the body is brought home

 (d) request that (except for the very close family) ladies should not come to the funeral